TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/2-validating-domain-objects.rst

    }

 Now you have seen how you can validate particular properties of the domain model.
-The next section shows to you how complex domain objects are to be validated.
+The next section shows how complex domain objects are validated.

 Validating in the domain model with an own validator class